cityofaustin/open-data-manual/inventory.md

 Cupcake ipsum dolor sit.
 Amet bonbon gingerbread tiramisu croissant.
 Jujubes jelly-o marzipan chupa chups tiramisu fruitcake lemon drops.
 Caramels ice cream gummies cake sweet roll tootsie roll soufflé.
 Candy macaroon toffee lemon drops.
 Chocolate bar oat cake tart.

-## Background on City of Austin Data Inventory
+## Background on City of Austin Dataset Inventory

 On April 8, 2015, the City Manager issued a memorandum directing all departments to participate in the City of Austin Open Data Initiative 2.0.
 Included in that memorandum was a requirement that each department create an inventory of known data that it managed and maintained that would indicate: